 By 2002 the building had been heavily damaged by vandals, and though a new developer for the property would appear every few years, their plans – finish the arena, build a casino, turn it into a convention center – never materialized.

-Today the project site has been exposed to the elements for over 10 years.
-It is far past the salvageable stage, and most discussion about the property focuses on tearing down rather than building up.
+After being exposed to the elements for over 10 years, the arena was far past the salvageable stage, and most discussion about the property focused on tearing down rather than building up.
 The unfinished arena was demolished in July of 2014.

 In the end though, one city's loss was another city's gain.
 A construction firm used the plans and building materials created but never used for the Port Huron arena to build the Windsor Family Credit Union Center starting in 2006.
 The completed project bears a strong resemblance to the skeletal remains rotting outside of Port Huron.